19hours/sg-statutes/Acts/Penal Code.md

 403\.
 Whoever dishonestly misappropriates or converts to his own use movable property, shall be punished with imprisonment for a term which may extend to 2 years, or with fine, or with both.

-Illustration

-(a)
+Illustrations

-Atakes property belonging toZout ofZ’s possession in good faith believing, at the time when he takes it, that the property belongs to himself.Ais not guilty of theft; but ifA, after discovering his mistake, dishonestly appropriates the property to his own use, he is guilty of an offence under this section.
+(a)Atakes property belonging toZout ofZ’s possession in good faith believing, at the time when he takes it, that the property belongs to himself.Ais not guilty of theft; but ifA, after discovering his mistake, dishonestly appropriates the property to his own use, he is guilty of an offence under this section.

-(b)

-A, being on friendly terms withZ, goes intoZ’s house inZ’s absence and takes away a book withoutZ’s express consent.
+(b)A, being on friendly terms withZ, goes intoZ’s house inZ’s absence and takes away a book withoutZ’s express consent.
 Here, ifAwas under the impression that he hadZ’s implied consent to take the book for the purpose of reading it,Ahas not committed theft.
 But ifAafterwards sells the book for his own benefit, he is guilty of an offence under this section.

-(c)

-AandBbeing joint owners of a horse,Atakes the horse out ofB’s possession, intending to use it.
+(c)AandBbeing joint owners of a horse,Atakes the horse out ofB’s possession, intending to use it.
 Here, asAhas a right to use the horse, he does not dishonestly misappropriate it.
 But ifAsells the horse and appropriates the whole proceeds to his own use, he is guilty of an offence under this section.

 Explanation1.—A dishonest misappropriation for a time only is a misappropriation within the meaning of this section.